s-earnest/s-earnest.github.io/_tabs/about.md

 - 👋 Hello World, I’m @s-earnest
 - 👀 I’m interested in ...
-Data Analysist & Marketing Analytics & Machine Learning.
+Data Analysis & Marketing Analytics & Machine Learning.
 - 🌱 I’m currently an autodictact learning person ... who is looking to get a deep understanding in Data-Viz.
 - 💞️ You can reach me mainly by email.
 - 📫 I love learning new things, and travel.